elkingarcia11/address-extractor/README.md

-# Text Extractor
+# Text Extractor Extension

-A Chrome extension that extracts text from any element on the page: **click** the element or **move focus** with arrow keys / Tab.
+**Click it.
+Capture it.
+Export it.** A Chrome extension that extracts text from any element on the page: click the element or move focus with **Arrow keys** / **Tab**.
 Each capture is added as a new line.
-There’s **no limit**,capture as many elements as you like, and you can switch **tabs** in the same window; all captures go into one list.
+No limit—capture as many as you like, across **any tab** in the same window; all go into one list.
+Export to TXT, CSV, or Excel with one click.

 ## Setup